-For calendar year 2022 and each calendar year thereafter, any partnership, S corporation or similar pass-through entity desiring to be taxed as an electing pass-through entity must have a vote by or written consent of the members of the governing body of the entity, as well as a vote by or written consent of the owners, members, partners or shareholders holding greater than fifty percent (50%) of the voting control of the entity in order to make the election.
+For calendar year 2022 and each calendar year thereafter, any partnership, S corporation or similar pass-through entity desiring to be taxed as an electing pass-through entity must have a vote satisfying the threshold required for taking official actions as specified within the entity's governing documents.
+If the entity's governing documents do not contain any such provisions for the approval of official actions, the election shall then accomplished by a vote by or written consent of the own members, partners or shareholders holding greater than fifty percent (50%) of the voting control of the entity, and also if the entity has a governing body, by vote or written consent of the members of the governing body of the entity.
 Fiduciaries are not eligible to make a pass-through entity election.

-Both the election to become an electing pass-through entity ("electing PTE") and the revocation of that election is made by submitting the Pass-Through Entity Election Form, form 84-381, to the Department of Revenue on or before the fifteenth day of the third month following the close of the taxable year for which the entity elects to be taxed as an electing pass-through entity, or for which the entity elects to no longer be taxed as an electing pass-through entity.
-The election shall be binding for the taxable year and all subsequent taxable years unless the election is revoked by the election pass-through entity.
+Both the election to become an electing pass-through entity ("electing PTE") and the revocation of that election is made by submitting the Pass-Through Entity Election Form, form 84-381, to the Department of Revenue at any time during the tax year for which the entity elects to be taxed as an electing PTE, or for which the entity elects to no longer be taxed as an electing PTE, or by the due date or the extended due date of the Pass-Through Entity Tax Return for that year, or by the date such return is filed, whichever is latest.
+The election shall be binding for the taxable year and all subsequent taxable years unless the election is revoked by the electing PTE.
 Both the election and revocation of the election shall be accomplished by vote or written consent.